 Business Telephony solutions have gone through a number of evolution and changes over the decades, with typical landline services fall way to more advanced business telephony provided by a Traditional PBX system.
 Utilizing a PBX would enable an organization to gain access to even more phone lines and extensions, along with advanced features like call routing, moving beyond just basic functionality of placing and receiving calls.

 But more recently, Business telephony has changed again.
-More modern developments have spawned completely digital Business VoIP solutions.
+More modern developments have spawned virtual PBX systems and other types of completely digital Business VoIP solutions.
 However, with the exact needs and requirements of every business being different, it isn’t always as easy as simply jumping ship on a traditional or legacy solution to move all digital.
 With Traditional PBX solutions still standing as a popular option for large organizations, we wanted to offer an in-depth breakdown comparing these legacy solutions with more modern Business VoIP platforms.

 We are going to take an in-depth look into both Traditional PBX and Business VoIP solutions in order to help your business make the right purchase.